ProzorroUKR/openprocurement.api/docs/source/standard/tender.rst

 :cause:
-    string, required for **negotiation** and **negotiation.quick** procedures
+    string, required for **negotiation** and **negotiation.quick** procedures, required for **reporting** procedure if field `procurementMethodRationale` is empty

-    Causes for using negotiation or negotiation.quick procedures.
+    Causes for using reporting, negotiation or negotiation.quick procedures.
 For more details see Article 35 of the Law of Ukraine "On Public Procurement".

     Possible values for **negotiation** and **negotiation.quick** procedures: